 What Background Is Best for Sculpture Photography at Home?

 If you’re lucky to photograph sculpture at home, you can be creative with your background.
-Keep the background simple with one main color.
-Neutral colors work best for showing off the artwork.
+Keep the background simple with one main colour.
+Neutral colours work best for showing off the artwork.

 Feeling brave?
-Investigate the color wheel and consider complementary or analogous shades to the sculpture.
+Investigate the colour wheel and consider complementary or analogous shades to the sculpture.

 If you want to earn extra photography brownie points, make your own backdrops!
 You’ll end up with something bespoke and unique.

 4. How Do You Photograph a 3D Object From Multiple Angles?

 Get physical and spend time walking around a sculpture before photographing it.
 This rule applies to large and small statues and sculptures.